-Whether it’s a regular monthly review, a project or status update, or a management meeting, a common mistake many professionals make when presenting is to focus on the ‘getting it done’ more than the goal.
+Whether it’s a regular monthly review, a project or status update, or a management meeting, a presentation needs emotional content.

 Neuroscience has been telling us for some time that most of our decision making isn’t logical, it’s emotional.

-You can pile on the data, bulletproof facts and use every ounce of logic and reason you have to support your message but without emotional content it’s unlikely that your audience will see things your way.
+You can pile on the data, bulletproof facts and use every ounce of logic and reason you have to support your message.

 Start with the end in mind

-Far too many presenters make the mistake of launching straight into the data at the expense of making their audience feel something at the start; other than ‘Oh no, here we go again…’
+Don’t make the mistake of launching straight into the data at the expense of making your audience feel something at the start.

-- Find out how they feel about the topic before you present your idea to them.
+– Find out how your audience feel about the topic, before you present your idea to them.

 – If the business is making a mistake and you know how to fix it, say it.